AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/008-the-mission.md

 # The Mission
 Scarlet looked at me and frowned, "You really don't want to play."
 She stood up and rolled her eyes.
-"I really had hoped you might be amendable to my charms and my offer."
+"I really had hoped you might be amenable to my charms and my offer."

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyMjU1MzMzNzMsNDQ0MTQyOTM0XX0=
+eyJoaXN0b3J5IjpbLTk2ODcxMjM0NywtMTIyNTUzMzM3Myw0ND
+QxNDI5MzRdfQ==
 -->